erhant/crypto-notes/content/zklearning/4-snarks-via-ips.md

 \Pr_{r \in \mathbb{F}_p}[f(r) = 0] \leq \frac{d}{|\mathbb{F}_p|}
 $$

 For very large $p$ and small $d$ this probability becomes negligible; meaning that you can't really come up with some random field element $r$ and find that $f(r) = 0$, it is a tiny probability.
-Following on this “zero-test” fact, you can obtain an “equality-test” with the same reasoning:
+Following on this "zero-test" fact, you can obtain an "equality-test" with the same reasoning:

 $$
 \Pr_{r \in \mathbb{F}_p}[f(r) = q(r)] \leq \frac{d}{|\mathbb{F}_p|}